turnkeylinux-apps/tkldev/docs/development/buildprocess.rst

 created.

-The cdroot is a directory which includes all the files required to make the appliance's CD ISO image bootable including the bootloader, bootsplash configuration, kernel, initramfs, squashed ``root.patched`` filesystem and the ``root.sandbox`` overlay if it exists.
+The cdroot is a directory which includes all the files required to make the CD ISO image bootable.
+This includes the bootloader, bootsplash configuration, kernel, initramfs, squashed ``root.patched`` filesystem and the ``root.sandbox`` overlay if it exists.

 6. generate product.iso
 -----------------------